 Law of Diminishing Returns Definition

-Law of diminishing returns states that an additional amount of a single factor of production will result in a decreasing marginal output of production.
+The law of diminishing returns states that an additional amount of a single factor of production will result in a decreasing marginal output of production.
 The law assumes other factors to be constant.
-What this means is that if X produces Y, there will be a point when adding more quantities of X will not help in a marginal increase in quantities of Y.
+It means that if X produces Y, there will be a point when adding more quantities of X will not help in a marginal increase in quantities of Y.

 Components of the Law of Diminishing Returns

-From the definition of the law of diminishing returns, there are three components.
+There are three components from the definition of the law of diminishing returns.

-- Factor of Production – Any input that generates a desired quantity of output.
-With regard to the law of diminishing returns, only one factor at a time is considered.
+- The Factor of Production – Any input that generates a desired quantity of output.
+Concerning the law of diminishing returns, only one factor at a time is considered.

-- Total Product – When an input is applied through a process, the result or outcome as an aggregate measure is the total product.
+- Total Product – When an input is applied through a process, the total product is the result or outcome as an aggregate measure.

 Assumptions of Law of Diminishing Marginal Returns

-- The input and the process(es) should be held independent of technological aspects as technology can play its part in improving efficiencies in production.
+- The input and the process(es) should be held independent of technological aspects as technology can play its part in improving production efficiencies.

 Examples of Law of Diminishing Marginal Returns

-Below are the examples of the law of diminishing returns.
+Below are examples of the law of diminishing returns.